Today is When Is Your Testing Date?

 • Take to the Internet and listen to English clips on Youtube.com as part of your TOEFL testing preparation.
 But don’t let those cute kitten videos distract you; stick to video clips posted by respected news channels, like BBC America and NPR (National Public Radio) to get attuned to the kind of English you’ll be hearing.

 • Make that subtitled English movie work for you by translating dialogue-heavy scenes into English.
 After watching a scene with the subtitles off, write down what you think you heard.
 Now play the scene again with your language’s subtitles turned on.
 How close was your translation?
 What did you miss?
 Keep up this TOEFL prep method to get as much practice as you cant hearing English over and over again each day.
-Better yet, listen more academic type dialogues and descriptions like documentaries and public radio as that will give you even a better review for this Educational Testing Service English exam.
+Better yet, listen to more academic type dialogues and descriptions like documentaries and public radio as that will give you even a better review for this English proficiency exam administered by the Educational Testing Service.

 • If you have any English-speaking friends, agree to buy them a round of coffee in exchange for an hour of their time.
 For that entire hour, speak only in English.
 You might be a bit nervous at first, but as time goes by, you’ll get more comfortable with listening to and speaking in English.